HarryKodden/SRAM-iRODS-Showcase/README.md

 Once the build process has completed the following will be created:

-- a docker image called "**irods-runner-ubuntu20**"
+- docker image called "**irods-runner-ubuntu20**"
-- a directory called "**~/builds/ubuntu20/**" with 3 subdirectories:
+- directory called "**~/builds/ubuntu20/**" with 3 subdirectories:

   - client
   - server
   - packages

 For this demonstration we only need the 'packages' contents.

 **Note:** The builded packages for **ubuntu20** are included in this repository as well, they are added in **/build/packages**

 If you have build the packages yourself, replace the packages in the ~/build/packages with your builded packages

 This step is now complete !

 ### Step 2.
 Create your environment